suhasbhairav/suhasbhairav/README.md

 - 👋 Hi, I’m Suhas Bhairav
 - 👀 I’m interested in MERN Stack, React Native,  Machine Learning and Deep Learning
-- 🌱 I’m currently learning Deep Learning
+- 🌱 I’m currently learning Machine Learning
 - 💞️ I’m looking to collaborate on React JS and React Native applications; ML and Deep Learning libraries
 - 📫 You can reach me on suhasbhairav@gmail.com